 The world has grown and become smaller all at the same time.
 Our technological advances have widened our horizons as well as shortened distances (in every way but mileage).

 Businesses have taken advantage of this, and many now have multiple locations, both national and international.
-Those with international locations face cultural, economic, and trade differences and policies can make life a headache (putting it mildly).
+Those with international locations face cultural, economic, and trade differences and policies that can make life a headache (putting it mildly).

 Even companies with only national locations are facing similar difficulties, especially when it comes to language and culture.
 People all over the world have taken advantage of an easier-to-navigate world.
 Today, geographical lines do not necessarily determine culture or language.

-With these changes, multi-location managers of either national and international locations or both need to be able to navigate a very complex world.
+With these changes, multi-location managers of either national and international locations, or both, need to be able to navigate a very complex world.